 How much would the Medici be worth today?

-If we adjust their wealth to today’s value, the Medici family would be worth billions of dollars.
+If we adjust their wealth to today’s value, the Medici family would be worth billions.
 Their banking empire, land holdings, and art collection made them some of the wealthiest people in Renaissance Europe.

 Which Medici died of syphilis?